Lize Spit: Biography

-Spit grew up in the Belgian De Kempen region.
+Spit grew up in Viersel in the Belgian De Kempen region.
 She studied in Brussels at the Royal Institute for Theatre, Cinema and Sound (RITCS), where she was awarded a master's degree in scriptwriting.
 In 2013, she won the Write Now! award.
 After having written her first novel Het smelt, she won the De Bronzen Uil award for this book in 2016.
 After gaining popularity with this book, she became a columnist for the De Morgen newspaper until 2017.

+In 2023, actress Veerle Baetens adapted Het smelt into a film of the same name, starring Charlotte De Bruyne and Rosa Marchant.